Asabe Zainab: Names

-By Region
+By region

 In Egypt, Zainab's fingers (or sawabe Zeinab, صوابع زينب) is an anise-flavored fried pastry that is flavored with orange flower water, the same dessert is referred to as maakaroun (معكرون) in Lebanon.

-In Omani cuisine, asabe Zainab are a fried filo pastry roll stuffed with cream cheese, they are analogous to znoud el-sit that are popular in Iraq an the Levant.
+In Omani cuisine, asabe Zainab are a fried filo pastry roll stuffed with cream cheese analogous to znoud el-sit that are popular in Iraq and the Levant.
 "Balah al-Sham" are sometimes referred to as "Zaynab's fingers" as well.

 In Nablus, asabe Zaynab resemble lokma but are made with semolina flour and are shaped into fingers rather than balls.

-In Culture
+In culture

-"Cannoli-like" asabi Zaynab were mention in the story "The Porter and the Three Ladies of Baghdad" in Arabian Nights.
+"Cannoli-like" asabi Zaynab were mentioned in the story "The Porter and the Three Ladies of Baghdad" in Arabian Nights.